sean8000/Zoo-Mapper/README.md

 If you are using a Windows system, open up the command prompt (seach cmd in the serach bar).
 Start by cloning this repository by running `git clone repo_link_here`.
 Then do `cd sezarc` and press enter to move into the project directory.
 Here, execute the command `pip install -r requirements.txt`.
 This will install the required packages that were listed above.
 Now you are all set to get ready to run the application.

 ### For Mac/Linux
 If you are using a Mac or Linux system, open a unix shell.
-Start by cloning this repository by running `git clone repo_link_here`.
+Start by cloning this repository by running `git clone https://github.com/channum/Zoo-Mapper.git`.
 Then do `cd sezarc` and press enter to move into the project directory.
 Here, execute the command `pip install -r requirements.txt`.
 This will install the required packages that were listed above.
 Now you are all set to get ready to run the application.

 ## Running the Program
 First, navigate from the main sezarc directory to the directory `/src/main` by running `cd src/main`.
 Then, simply execute `python zoo.py`.